 This indicator includes all expenditures associated with direct classroom instruction for both regular and special education pupils.
-Also included here are direct classroom expenditures for a district's basic skills, bilingual, local vocational, and other instructional programs.
 It includes the salaries and allocated benefits of teachers, substitutes and teachers' aides (other than secretarial and clerical) as well as the additional compensation paid to teachers for services such as hall monitors, detention, and lunchroom aides.
 Benefits are applied as a percentage of salaries and the calculation of that ratio of benefits to total salaries is shown as a separate indicator in this document.
 Supplies such as calculators, microscopes, textbooks, workbooks, tests, chalk, paper, pencils, paints, and other classroom supplies are included.
 Filmstrips, periodicals, videos, CDs, and other reference items for specific regular classroom use are included here.
 Such items used for general reference are considered part of educational media services/school library, and are included in the total support services indicator.
 Total classroom instruction costs would also include purchased professional-educational, technical and other services purchased for classroom use, such as amounts paid for occupational, speech, and physical therapy, assembly speakers, and standardized subject exams.
-The cost of the rental or lease purchase of equipment for classroom use is included in total classroom instruction.
-Also included are dues and fees for teachers' membership in professional and other organizations.
-The costs of co-curricular activities are excluded from this indicator, but instead are included in the total extracurricular cost indicator shown elsewhere in this document.
+The cost of the rental or lease purchase of equipment for classroom use is included in this indicator as well The costs of co-curricular activities are excluded from this indicator, but instead are included in the total extracurricular cost indicator shown elsewhere in this document.